Kingpins/Daawat/README.md

 - HTML5, Bootstrap v4, JQuery

 ### Project in live:
 - Daawat is deployed in Heroku PaaS.
+Link is provided below,
 - [Daawat - A new revolution in hotels](https://daawat-menu.herokuapp.com/)

 ### Project Screenshots: